swax/NAISYS/README.md

 - Install `nvm` using the `curl` url from these [instructions](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating)
   - Run `nvm install/use 20` to set node version to 20
 - Create a `.env` from the `.env.example` file
+  - Set the api keys for the LLMs you need to access
   - Set `NAISYS_FOLDER` to `/var/naisys`
+- If you plan to use NAISYS for a website
   - Set `WEBSITE_FOLDER` to `/var/www/html`
   - Set `WEBSITE_URL` to the `http://<IP address of the droplet>`
-  - Set the api keys for the LLMs you need to access
 - Follow the instructions for getting started locally above

 ## Using NAISYS